 Industrial production in Thailand rose by 4.12 percent year-on-year in March of 2021, compared with market estimates of a 4.4 percent gain and after a revised 1.35 percent fall in February.
 This was the first increase in industrial output in 23 months, amid a low base effect and a slowdown in the third wave of COVID-19 infections.
 The government forecast the manufacturing production index would increase between 4 to 5 percent this year after contracting 8.8 percent in 2020. source: Office of Industrial Economics, Thailand

 Industrial Production in Thailand averaged 6.06 percent from 1988 until 2021, reaching an all time high of 59.60 percent in November of 2012 and a record low of -32 percent in November of 2011.
 This page provides the latest reported value for - Thailand Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Thailand Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Industrial Production in Thailand is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Thailand to stand at 2.80 in 12 months time.
-In the long-term, the Thailand Industrial Production is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Industrial Production in Thailand is expected to be 8.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Thailand to stand at 2.50 in 12 months time.
+In the long-term, the Thailand Industrial Production is projected to trend around 3.50 percent in 2022, according to our econometric models.